valkey-io/valkey-glide/java/DEVELOPER.md

 For commands that have options, create a separate file for the optional values.

 [BaseTransaction.java](https://github.com/aws/glide-for-redis/blob/main/java/client/src/main/java/glide/api/models/BaseTransaction.java) will add the command to the Transactions list.
-[BaseClient](https://github.com/aws/glide-for-redis/tree/main/java/client/src/main/java/glide/api/commands) will submit the command to Transactions to execute.
+[BaseClient.java](https://github.com/aws/glide-for-redis/tree/main/java/client/src/main/java/glide/api/commands) will submit the command to `Transactions` to execute.
 Refer to https://redis.io/docs/latest/develop/interact/transactions/ for more details about how Transactions work in Redis.

 ### Javadocs